iotaaxel/my-low-latency-trading-system/README.md

 **Disclaimer**: This was a **very early** prototype.
 The beta-friendly version is a private WIP.
 Options 1 and 2 in C++ and JavaScript are experimental.
 I have since been incorporating code concepts iteratively.
 The underlying structure is similar.
 Eventually, the FIX protocol extension and message bus libraries I am working on will likely be incorporated (after necessary audits, of course).

-A user-friendly low-latency trading system in C++23 or C++26 that includes features liked by users of the Binance and Kraken platforms.
+A user-friendly low-latency trading system in C++ that includes features liked by users of the Binance and Kraken platforms.
 The system should follow New York compliance regulations.

 ## Option 1:

 ### Overview

 Designing a full-fledged trading system is a complex task that requires a deep understanding of trading platforms, compliance regulations, and software development.
-Here's a high-level outline of how you could approach this task in C++23 or C++26:
+Here's a high-level outline of how you could approach this task in C++:

 1. Compliance with New York Regulations: Familiarize yourself with the regulations and guidelines set by the New York State Department of Financial Services (NYSDFS) for virtual currency businesses.
 This includes implementing Know-Your-Customer (KYC) and Anti-Money Laundering (AML) checks, as well as adhering to cybersecurity and data protection standards.